knobik/explorer-prompt/README.md

 Filtering prompt can be disabled by using `disableFiltering` method.

-You can also create your custom filtering solution by providing a invokable class or function to the `setFilterHandler` method.
+You can also create your custom filtering solution by providing an invokable class or function to the `setFilterHandler` method.
 Example class:
 ```php
 use Knobik\Prompts\ExplorerPrompt;